DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 3. If you need to forward logs from S3 buckets, add the `s3:GetObject` permission to the Lambda execution role.
 4. Set the environment variable `DD_ENHANCED_METRICS` to `false` on the Forwarder.
 This stops the Forwarder from generating enhanced metrics itself, but it will still forward custom metrics from other lambdas.
 5. Configure [triggers](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#send-aws-service-logs-to-datadog).
+6. Create an S3 bucket, and set environment variable `DD_S3_BUCKET_NAME` to the bucket name.
+Also provide `s3:GetObject`, `s3:PutObject`, and `s3:DeleteObject` permissions on this bucket to the Lambda execution role.
+This bucket is used to store the Lambda tags cache.

 <!-- xxz tab xxx -->
 <!-- xxz tabs xxx -->